vishans/Dryer-Monitoring-System/README.md

 <br>

 The Dryer Monitoring System is a real-time solution designed to monitor the operational status of a dryer using an ESP32 microcontroller, limit switches, and a web-based interface.
 This project provides users with instant updates and historical data logging, allowing them to track their dryer usage and optimize drying schedules for better efficiency.
+Check out the [documentation](repo/docs/Dryer%20Monitoring%20System%20Documentation.pdf)!

 ## ✨ Features